aniwin/cfg-anisah-repository/Homework_week_5_6/Homework_week_5_6.md

+Tasks

 S1.

-1. Create welcome login page
+Task 1.
+Create welcome login page

 S2.

-1. Create function to input users which date they want to go to yoga class
-1. Function to input time availability
+Task 1.
+Create function to input users which date they want to go to yoga class Task 2.
+Function to input time availability

 S3.

-1. Create a function to select from different yoga instructor
+Task 1.
+Create a function to select from different yoga instructor

 S4.

-1. Create new database to store booked classes
+Task 1.
+Create new database to store booked classes

 Tasks that can be done in parallel